Maureenkamau03/MovieApp/README.md

 ## Description

 This is a landing page for MovieApp.
-Movie app fetches data from TMDB API.
-With this Movie app is able to display information about the trending movie.
-Here the user cana like the movie and comment on it.
+MovieApp fetches data from TMDB API.
+With this, MovieApp is able to display information about the trending movie.
+Here the user can like the movie and comment on it.
 MovieApp also provides a section where the user can add a list of movies they'd like to watch later.
 The user can also delete a movie added to this list.

 ![myimage-alt-tag](./assets/images/Screenshot%20from%202022-09-02%2015-30-07.png)